LPA Spring Meeting

 ABOUT THE OPTIONAL OUTING

-Guests will enjoy a 2.5-hour walking tour focusing on Charleston ghost stories, legends, burial practices, alcohol and prohibition history.
+Guests will enjoy a 2.5-hour walking tour focusing on Charleston ghost stories, legends, burial practices, and prohibition history.

 We will visit two bars for a craft cocktail at each location, as well as visit the oldest graveyard in the city!
 The tour guides will provide narration throughout the tour, which is provided by Bulldog Tours.
+Wear comfortable shoes and enjoy a stroll downtown with your colleagues!

 About the Speakers